sngeth/ai_noto/README.md

 ### Setup your Twilio credentials in your environment
+Run

+> ainoto init

-Edit the `config.yml.dist` file with your Twilio credentials.
-Also make sure to provide a proper Twilio from_number then rename the sample dist file to `config.yml`
+Then edit the file in your home dir, `.ai_noto.rc.yml`.
+Make sure to include proper Twilio credentials

 ### Set up recipients
-In `config.yml` please ensure a default_recipient is filled in You may also add specific recipients e.g.:
+In your `.ai_noto.rc.yml` please ensure a default_recipient is filled in.
+You may also add specific recipients e.g.:
 ```
-"Foo": "+18001234567"
+Foo: "+18001234567"
 ```

 ### Send a new message